 The scholarship amount is $1,000.00.

-The application submissions deadline for this year's scholarship is: April 30, 2018, 15:00 (Pacific Time).
-The webform is now available to interested applicants.
+The application submissions deadline for this year's scholarship was: April 30, 2018, 15:00 (Pacific Time).
+The webform is now closed.
+Thank you to all who applied.

 It is recommended that students review the criteria, gather/create all electronic files and return to this website to fill out and submit their application only once they have acquired copies of all mandatory items listed below.

 You will not be able to save your online application once it has been started.